 In this situation, the best possible solution to mitigate the risk of a third wave is to quickly vaccinate as many people as possible to break the chain of transmission and reduce fatalities.
 Enforcing COVID-appropriate behavior and building the capacity of the health system has to continue in parallel.

 Currently, progress in vaccination has been slow because of an imbalance in supply and demand.
 However, as per the plans released by the Government of India, vaccine supply should normalize by July-Aug 2021.
 The plan is to have more than 2 billion vaccine doses by Dec, 2021, which is enough to vaccinate the eligible population.
 The availability of vaccines has to be complemented with a massive ramping up of the supply chain, vaccination centers, and healthcare staff to distribute and administer the vaccine.
-Even if availability, distribution, and administration of the vaccines a sorted, achieving complete vaccination of the eligible population by Dec, 2021 is a daunting task.
+Even if availability, distribution, and administration of the vaccines are sorted, achieving complete vaccination of the eligible population by Dec, 2021 is a daunting task.
 And the reluctance of people to get a shot in their arms, or vaccine hesitancy, remains a key factor that can jeopardize the plan.

 According to the World Health Organisation, vaccination hesitancy refers to the delay in acceptance or refusal of vaccines despite the availability of vaccine services.
 It is influenced by factors, such as complacency, convenience, and confidence.
 Issues of vaccine hesitancy have already started cropping up in different parts of the country and across the world.
 These need to be tackled on a priority basis as misinformation and complacency can spread quickly.